-DWI Aggravating Factors
+DWI Aggravating Factors in Wake County

 A sentencing hearing follows a DWI conviction in North Carolina.
 At the hearing, the judge (or, in some cases, jury) will hear a variety of facts about the defendant and about the circumstances surrounding the incident leading to arrest.
 The district attorney may present grossly aggravating and aggravating factors particular to your case that would result in the judge ordering a harsher punishment.